aloussase/S32EFV/README.md

 - Banco Guayaquil
 - Banco Bolivariano

+> [!IMPORTANT]
+> Please, make sure your input file is UTF-8 encoded.
+Some banks export in a different file format.

 ## 🔍 How are expenses classified?

 Expenses classification is a very subjective topic, since what is considered a need for me may be a want for you.